 * Boosting multilateral trade system to be focus for BRICS meeting

-* China says it is open to possible free trade deal with Mexico (Recasts with comments from President Xi Jinping)
+* China says it open to possible free trade agreement with Mexico

 The heads of state from Brazil, Russia, India, China and South Africa will gather in the city of Xiamen through Tuesday, giving China as host its latest chance to position itself as a bulwark of globalization in the face of U.S. President Donald Trump's "America First" agenda.